MarvHetz/Java-InteliJ/README.md

-# Java-IntelliJ
+# Java-InteliJ
-This are all the little Java excercises we did in School.
+This are all the little Java excercises we did in School with the InteliJ IDE.
 Feel free to take a look.